Documentary Portfolio - A2

 We changed the pitch of voices to create and eerie feel which also portrays secrecy

 The use of Ken Clarke’s voice will highlight the fact that the documentary has valid opinions.
-The points made in the advert were strongly opinionated which may cause controversy, further
+The points made in the advert were strongly opinionated which may cause controversy, further promoting the documentary into more views on Television.

 The advert would be played over a range of radio stations which offer commercial breaks.
 The timing it would be played would be morning and evening rush hours and around midday when people are on lunch breaks.
 This is the most active time for radio viewings as people are moving to and from work and when they arrive at home, since DAB (digital audio broadcasting) was introduced.
 Radio’s such as LBC, Capital, Smooth will all range our target audience from mature members to the younger political generation.